duckfullstop/esphome_configs/agile_immersion/README.md

   * The call to heat is made by the ESP, _not_ remotely triggered by a remote instance.
 This means that **if your Home Assistant instance dies overnight for whatever reason, you will still have hot water the next day** - regardless of how long it is dead for.
   * This is a full replacement for your existing immersion heating circuitry - thanks to the raft of temperature sensors, you can **roughly estimate how much hot water you have remaining in the tank** - for example to trigger a notification so you don't end up taking a cold shower.
 Also, just _imagine_ the graph porn!
-  * Due to the temperature sensors, you can also set a desired target temperature remotely - meaning that with agile plans, you can **overheat water as an energy sink during negative price periods** (please read FAQ below)
+  * Due to the temperature sensors, you can also set a desired target temperature remotely - meaning that with agile plans, you can **overheat water as an energy sink during negative price periods** (please read FAQ below

-**⚠️ IMPORTANT: WORKING WITH MAINS ELECTRICITY IS EXTREMELY DANGEROUS, ESPECIALLY WITH HIGH LOAD DEVICES SUCH AS IMMERSION HEATERS (AND THE SMALL TERMINALS OF THE 1PM).
-CONSULT A QUALIFIED ELECTRICIAN BEFORE ATTEMPTING THIS PROJECT!
-ENSURE GOOD CONNECTIONS ARE MADE WITH THE SMALL SCREW TERMINALS OF THE SHELLY - SHORTS ARE EXTREMELY EASY, ESPECIALLY WITH BRAIDED CABLE, AND YOU MAY WISH TO CONSIDER USING FERRULES.
-GOOD EARTHING BETWEEN ALL PARTS OF THIS CONFIGURATION ARE ESSENTIAL.
-FOLLOW APPROPRIATE ELECTRICAL CODE AND REGULATIONS FOR YOUR AREA.
-I AM NOT RESPONSIBLE FOR INJURY, LOSS OF PROPERTY, DEATH, OR STOCK MARKET VOLATILITY IF YOU ATTEMPT THIS PROJECT.**

 **Hot water should be run occasionally to avoid the buildup of harmful bacteria.
 Don't leave the system completely off for extended periods.**